City-of-Helsinki/haitaton-backend/.github/pull_request_template.md

 - [ ] Other

 # Instructions for testing
+## Prequisites for testing
+Add here information if something is needed for testing this feature, e.g . downloading libraries or additional software.
+## Steps for testing

-Please describe how this change or new feature can be tested.
+Please describe tests how this change or new feature can be tested.

 # Checklist: